madfauz/who-were-you-in-the-past/README.md

 ---

-You can replace the `your-username` in the clone command with your actual GitHub username and link to the appropriate license file.
-The icons added are from Font Awesome, which helps make the README more visually appealing.

-Let me know if you'd like any more tweaks!
+This version includes a reference to the 64 famous historical figures that users can potentially match with.
+You can replace `your-username` with your actual GitHub username.
+Let me know if you'd like any further adjustments!